TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-Once we have it, we apply a cat to it and we see that it seems that its content is in `base64`.
+Apply a cat to it and we see that it seems that its content is in `base64`.

 <br />